English

 Visiting temples/shrines and collecting the stamps has is very popular.

 At general stationary stores, the smaller sized books are much more commonly available.
-Various shrines and temples make and sell their own original design stamp books these days, and many of them are also in this smaller size.
+Various shrines and temples make and sell their own original design pilgrimage books these days, and many of them are also in this smaller size.

 Keep it in mind that the smaller stamp book is not suitable for making multiple pilgrimages.